Orbitale/ArrayFixture/README.md

 Let's explain:

 * We are extending the `ArrayFixture` class from this package
-* We implemented `ORMFixtureInterface` to allow Symfony to autoconfigure this fixture as a service.
+* You must implement `ORMFixtureInterface` yourself to allow Symfony to autoconfigure this fixture as a service.
 This is **mandatory when using Symfony and the DoctrineBundle**.
 * The `getEntityClass()` method needs to know which Entity will be managed by this Fixture class.
 * The `getObjects()` method must return an `iterable`, so it could either be an `array` or a `Generator`, since the fixture will only loop on it.<br>
   Every array in `getObjects()` will be hydrated in an instance of the Entity class, **without the need for setters**.
 Bye anemic entities!<br>